DouglasUrner/OS-X-Dev-Environment/README.md

 PostgreSQL
 ----------
+* If Server.app is installed there is a native instance of PostgreSQL.
+If it is not, the PostgreSQL can be installed with Homebrew.
+* These instructions (untested) seems promising: https://gist.github.com/lxneng/741932
 * The distributed PHP doesn't appear to support PostgreSQL.
+So PHP will need to be rebuilt.
+Homebrew has the necessary formulae (once the PHP tap is added – see above).
+* Other options for installing PostgreSQL can be found here: http://www.postgresql.org/download/macosx

 ```
 brew install postgresql